-- 675 Understanding the sources of UFP in rural environments is crucial for assessing air quality, public health impacts, and the influence of both natural and anthropogenic emissions on regional atmospheric chemistry.
+640 Understanding the sources of UFP in rural environments is crucial for assessing air quality, public health impacts, and the influence of both natural and anthropogenic emissions on regional atmospheric chemistry.
 In this work, we investigate the outdoor sources of UFPs at Payerne, an ACTRIS and NABEL site in rural Switzerland.
 Although UFPs in rural areas have not been as extensively studied as those in urban settings, our research demonstrates that secondary processes can elevate UFP concentrations in rural environments to levels similar to those found in urban areas.
-First, we identify and quantify primary and secondary UFP sources using long-term - particle and ion number size distribution measurements starting from ~1 nm.
-By combining measurements of nonvolatile particles and long-term BC concentrations, used as tracers for primary particles, we find that secondary particles dominate over primary particles in all size fractions.
-A higher secondary fraction is observed at higher particle concentrations demonstrating the role of atmospheric processing in increasing the number concentration - 685 of particles in the atmosphere.
+First, we identify and quantify primary and secondary UFP sources using long-term particle and ion number size distribution measurements starting from ~1 nm.
+By combining measurements of nonvolatile particles and long-term BC concentrations, used as tracers for primary particles, we find that secondary particles dominate the overall particle size distribution, with a larger fraction at higher particle concentrations demonstrating the role of atmospheric processing in increasing the number concentration of particles in the atmosphere.

-Primary particles in Payerne comprise those originating from traffic and wood burning, mostly non-volatile and BC-rich.
+Primary particles in Payerne comprise those originating from traffic and wood burning.
 While the concentrations are relatively similar between the different seasons, the diurnal pattern shows the unique peaks concurrent with morning and evening traffic rush hours.
 In comparison, secondary particles, originate from NPF events and processing of primary particles.
 UFPs diurnal and seasonal variability is determined by the nucleation mode particles dominating in spring and summer due to local emissions and secondary aerosol formation.
-NPF happens in spring and summer and contributes largely to the nucleation mode (~ 20%).
-Based on several lines of evidence, we find that NPF events in Payerne are driven by H2SO4 and stabilizing bases likely DMA supported by ammonia, with the availability of H2SO4 in combination with sufficiently low CS being the decisive factor.
-Given the location and multitude of sources, it is likely that both biogenic and anthropogenic organic vapors contribute to the growth of the newly formed particles especially under favorable meteorological conditions.
+NPF happens in spring and summer and contributes largely to the nucleation mode ($\sim 20\%$).
+Based on several lines of evidence, we find that NPF events in Payerne are driven by H_2SO_4 and stabilizing bases likely DMA supported by ammonia, with the availability of H_2SO_4 in combination with sufficiently low CS being the decisive factor.
+Given the location and multitude of sources, it is likely that both biogenic and anthropogenic organic vapors contribute to the growth of the newly formed particles.
 However, additional measurements of precursor vapors are needed to fully verify these conclusions.